 It’s packed full of useful insights most people in a negotiation never even consider.

 He uses a lot of real-life examples of bank robberies and kidnappings.
 But also in areas like buying a new car.
-And he talks through some of the techniques and processes you can use to increase the chances of you getting a positive outcome in a negotiation.
+And he talks through some of the techniques and processes you can use to increase the chances of getting positive outcomes from a negotiation.

 What is a 'fair' deal?

-We particularly liked the insight he shares around the way most people are pre-programmed to be “fair” when it comes to making a deal.
+We really like the insight he shares around the way most people are pre-programmed to be “fair” when making a deal.
 “Fair” is a word loaded with subjective meaning.

 We only want what’s fair.
 It’s a fair deal.
 Your offer doesn’t seem fair.

-He gives some great examples of where this is not actually ‘fair’ at all and can lead to a bad deal.
-And he shows how no deal can be a better outcome than a bad deal.
+He gives some great examples of where this isn’t actually ‘fair’ at all, and can lead to a bad deal.
+And he shows how no deal is a better outcome than a bad deal.